 Strengths: Exceptional speed.
 Moderately enhanced strength.
 Addictive/euphoric bite.
 Heal/regenerate by ingesting blood.
 Immortality (very hard to kill -- regenerate by drinking blood).
 They have magical powers of persuasion called the Voice, which makes non-vampires more succeptible, but not does not completely compel them, to doing their bidding.
 The weaker willed the race to person, the easier the Voice can manipulate them.
 It is powerless against Wraiths and Elohim.

 Weaknesses: Must drink blood regularly.
 Sunlight burns them quickly (protected from such inside the city walls).
 Three times as much damage from fire.
 Must leave a personal dwelling if permission is clearly and verbally revoked.
 They do not have to be invited in, but must leave if permission is revoked.
 May not enter a church or temple, as these are the "personal dwellings" of the divine, and they have not been granted permission.
-All vampires are repelled by a symbol with deep meaning, be it a cross, an anarchy symbol, a zodiac symbol, etc. (For our purposes, it must be a symbol you stand a REASONABLE CHANCE of running into in Convergence at some point.)
+All vampires are repelled by a symbol with deep meaning, be it a cross, an anarchy symbol, a zodiac symbol, etc. (For our purposes, it must be a symbol you stand a REASONABLE CHANCE of running into in Convergence at some point.
+While it does not have to be a religious symbol, it should be something which had meaning, positive or negative, to your character when alive.)
 Vampire society is very strict, because of the blood shortage.
 Rogues are regularly hunted down and killed, and punishments are handed out liberally for those who break laws.

 Lifespan: Immortal (Unless killed through very specific means)